mssfoobar/docs/docs/40_modules/80_unh/Developer Guide/3_channel configuration.md

 - Method - POST
 - Content type - application/json
 - Accept - application/json
-- Body - data type of JSON field must be either `string` or `array of string` data type.
+- Body - data type of JSON field must be either `string` or `array of string` data type

 For example, assume you have a custom channel `new in-app channel` with a POST endpoint URL `http://mssfoobar/in-app/send` and its request body is `{"msg": "hello world", "recipients", ["user1", "user2"]}`.